5 things you absolutely need to promote your Small Business Saturday offer

 OK, you don’t really need outstanding design skills.
 But if you can’t afford the services of a graphic designer, you do need basic design skills.
 This is going to help you stand out in people’s inboxes (your newsletter) and on social media, where most social networks prioritise images over lots of text.
 So, brush up on those skills.

 There are lots of great tools out there to help you.
-I love Canva and PicMonkey.
-They help me design graphics for my emails, social media, and my blog.
+I love Canva.
+They help me design graphics for my emails, social media, and blog.
 Canva even has lots of free templates that you can use and adapt.
-If you want to know how to get started with Canva, read this post.

 The other thing to do is think about the graphics you will need and get them done now.
 If they’re ready, you’ll be able to use them in an instant when you’re busy.
 Believe me, preparing your graphics will make it all so much easier.

 The same goes for social media.
 There are many posting platforms that let you schedule your social media posts in advance.
 Twitter and Facebook even have their own built-in scheduling tools.
-My preference is Hootsuite or Buffer.
-Having all your social media scheduled in advance means you won’t be worrying about promoting your offer on the day.
+Or you could use Hootsuite, Planoly or Buffer.
+Having all your social media scheduled in advance means you won’t be worried about promoting your offer on the day.
 It gets done automatically and you can focus on your customers.

 5. A plan